Rwanda

 19%

-Less than 20% of Rwanda's exports to the EU market are eligible for EBA preferences
+Share of Rwanda's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification